nrfconnect/sdk-nrf/samples/spm/README.rst

 Secure Services
 ===============

-The SPM can provide access to secure services to the application firmware.
+The SPM can provide the application firmware with access to Secure Services.
 See the :ref:`lib_spm` library for information about the available services.
-For an example code using the secure services, see :ref:`secure_services`.
+For an example code using them, see :ref:`secure_services`.

 Requirements for the application firmware
 =========================================

-* The application firmware must be located in the slot_ns flash partition.
+* The application firmware must be located in the ``slot_ns`` flash partition.
   For more details, see the partition configuration file for the chosen board (for example, `nrf9160dk_nrf9160_partition_conf.dts`_ for the nRF9160 DK).
-  Note that if you build your application firmware with the |NCS|, this requirement is automatically fulfilled.
+  If you build your application firmware with the |NCS|, this requirement is automatically fulfilled.

-* The application firmware must be built as a non-secure firmware for the build target (for example, nrf9160dk_nrf9160_ns for the nRF9160 DK).
+* The application firmware must be built as a non-secure firmware for the build target (for example, ``nrf9160dk_nrf9160_ns`` for the nRF9160 DK).

 Automatic building of SPM
 =========================

-The sample is automatically built by the non-secure applications when the non-secure build target is used (for example, nrf9160dk_nrf9160_ns).
+The sample is automatically built by the non-secure applications when the non-secure build target is used (for example, ``nrf9160dk_nrf9160_ns``).
 However, it is not a part of the non-secure application.

 Instead of programming SPM and the non-secure application at the same time, you might want to program them individually.